 Macy: smiles weakly, “Yes, of course, a very good plan.
 But how can we get Manson there?”

-Woodleaf decided that cutting the flyers into quarters was still too big and he wanted them cut again to be half the size making them eights, and then he thought the eights were big, so he ordered the size reduced by half again making them sixteenths.
-But, no one saw past the letter head he was using.
+Woodleaf decided that cutting the flyers (coupons for discounted vacations) into quarters was still too big.
+He wanted them cut again to be half the size making them eights, and then he thought the eights were big, so he ordered the size reduced by half again making them sixteenths.
+But, no one saw past the letterhead he was using.
 People got so upset by his letterhead, that they failed to read the information about the Event he was promoting.

 They also placed the message inside the sheet music for Woodleaf’s musical number called 55 Minutes.
 The sheet music read “improvise for 55 minutes” because Woodleaf could not write or read music, nor could he play any musical instruments other than the xylophone, which he played off beat.
 The message Help Me became known under the code name The Message.

 The number 55 was significant because Angela Raiola, Kate Spade, Friedrich Nietzsche, and Oswald Spengler all died at age 55.
 But, more importantly age 55 was the soonest one could moving into a senior adult retirement community or senior mobile home park.
 Woodleaf is himself 55 at the time of writing this in 2019.

 Years Later Charles Manson passed away without ever doing a concert